-You're ready to start your new business and leave your old job behind.
-You should be excited for this new chapter and proud of yourself for taking the next step.
+You’re ready to start your new business and leave your old job behind.
+You should be excited about this new chapter and proud of yourself for taking the next step.

 What you may not realize is that everything you learned working at your corporate job can now be used to succeed in your new business.
 The challenges you faced don’t have to go to waste, and you can take advantage of using them for the greater good.

 Take a look at the following experiences you’ve dealt with and how to apply them to your new life as an entrepreneur.